How to Size Ground Wire for 100A, 125A, and 200A Services

 Follow this process to accurately determine the GEC size for your service.

 - Identify the Service Entrance Conductors: Determine the size and material (copper or aluminum) of your ungrounded service entrance conductors.
-For example, a 200A service often uses 2/0 AWG copper or 4/0 AWG aluminum.
+For example, a common 200A service application uses 2/0 AWG copper or 4/0 AWG aluminum.

-- Find the Equivalent Conductor Size: If you are using parallel conductors, you must add their circular mil areas together to get a single equivalent size per NEC 250.66, Note 1.
+- Find the Equivalent Conductor Size: If you are using parallel conductors, add their circular-mil areas together to get a single equivalent size (Table 250.66 and its notes explain this requirement).

-- Consult NEC Table 250.66: Locate your service entrance conductor size in the left column of the table.
-The corresponding size in the right column is your required GEC.
+- Consult NEC Table 250.66: Locate your service entrance conductor size or equivalent area in the table.
+The corresponding size listed for copper or for aluminum is the minimum required GEC.

 Example Sizing:

-The NEC provides special rules for certain electrodes that can affect your GEC sizing:
+The NEC provides special rules for certain electrodes that can affect your final conductor configuration:

-- Water Pipe Grounding Conductor: When connecting to a water pipe, the GEC must be sized according to Table 250.66 without exception.
-How these connections are made is just as important as their size.
+- Water-Pipe Connections: A GEC connected to a metal underground water pipe or to interior metal water piping must follow the grounding conductor sizing rules in the NEC, and the methods of making these connections are important.
 For a detailed look at proper termination methods, you can review how grounding electrode conductor connections are handled in the 2023 NEC.

 Sizing the Equipment Grounding Conductor (EGC) using NEC Table 250.122

 Unlike the GEC, the EGC is sized based on the rating of the fuse or circuit breaker protecting that circuit.
-This is where NEC Table 250.122 comes into play.
-You will use this table for branch circuits and for feeders, such as one supplying a subpanel.
+This is where NEC Table 250.122 applies for branch circuits and feeders.

-Finding the Right Wire Size for 125 Amp Sub Panel
+Finding the Right Wire Size for a 125 Amp Subpanel

 Key Considerations for 200 Amp Service Grounding Requirements